-The Board has also entered into a third capital lease-purchase agreement pursuant to the federal legislation authorizing the issuance of qualified zone academy bonds (QZABs).
+The Board has entered into a third capital lease-purchase agreement pursuant to the federal legislation authorizing the issuance of qualified zone academy bonds (QZABs).
 The funding will also be used for furniture and equipment for Mingo Central High School and are leased from United Bank for a period of fifteen years beginning December 31, 2009.
 At the end of the contract period, the Board will have ownership of the equipment.
 By contract, the Board has the option of discontinuing the lease purchase and returning the equipment at the end of any fiscal year, if funding for the lease payments for the next fiscal year is not available.
-The total amount of outstanding principal for the Mingo Central High United Bank QZAB as of June 30, 2022 is \$400 thousand.
+The total amount of outstanding principal for the Mingo Central High United Bank QZAB as of June 30, 2023 is \$270 thousand.

-The following is a summary of the future minimum required payments by year under the lease purchase agreements together with the present value of the net minimum payments as of June 30, 2022 for the Board's capital leases:
+The following is a summary of the future minimum required payments by year under the lease purchase agreement as of June 30, 2023 for the Board's capital leases: